microsoft/purview-data-governance-masterclass/Lab-05 - Curating Data Assets.md

 ### Exercise: Curating Data Assets

 **✍️ Do in Purview:** [15 minutes] Navigate to a data asset in the catalog (via search / filters) to expand its data asset overview page.
-Spend a minute to familiarise yourself with the page and, as a team, begin to 'Edit' (curate) the asset.
+Spend a minute to familiarize yourself with the page and, as a team, begin to 'Edit' (curate) the asset.

 - Is the name of the asset meaningful to business users?
 - Can you add a rich text description to inform business users about the data asset and its potential use cases?